 If your child is sick at home, please access the parent portal to report an absence.

-Below are some common issues, policies, and concerns that arise through the course of the school year.
+Below are some common issues, policies, and concerns that arise over the course of the school year.
 Please do not hesitate to call the health office to discuss any questions or concerns as I am happy to help.
 Your child's wellness is my focus and we must work as a team to achieve it!

 - The district works closely with families to help manage their students’ food allergies and sensitivities.
-The risk of accidental exposure can be reduced if we work together to minimize risk of exposure.
+The risk of accidental exposure can be reduced if we work together to minimize the risk of exposure.

 - With the growing number of students with food allergies, we may have to prohibit food at any celebrations.
 But for now, the district asks parents/guardians to inquire about food allergies and sensitivities in the classroom prior to sending in snacks for the class to enjoy.
-Please note that food processing procedures change frequently and as a result, labels change as well.
+Please note that food processing procedures change frequently and, as a result, labels change as well.
 What is safe for a student in September could be a serious risk at the year-end party.

 - We encourage all staff members and parents of students with and without food allergies and sensitivities to work together to provide safe snack options for all students.
-For information regarding ingredient labeling, visit the FDA website at www.fda.gov or the Parts of a Food Label document from the New Jersey Department of Health.
+For information regarding ingredient labeling, visit the FDA website www.fda.gov or the Parts of a Food Label document from the New Jersey Department of Health.

 - This flu season is especially dangerous.
 Hand washing is essential for everyone's health.
 In addition, the flu shot is available through April 1st - it's not too late to get one for yourself or your child.
 If your child has a confirmed case of flu, please do not hesitate to notify the health office.
-Do not send your child to school if they show any signs of seasonal influenza which include:
+Do not send your child to school if they show any signs of seasonal influenza, which include:

 - Fever >100.0 or feeling feverish/chills

 - Parents/guardians may write an excuse for physical activities for up to two days.
 The note may be handwritten or emailed to the school nurse.
 After two days, a medical note is needed.